GoogleCloudPlatform/core-solution-services/components/llm_service/README.md

 When sending the API call to https://$YOUR_DOMAIN/llm-service/api/v1/query/engine but received a 403 error.
 It could be one of the following reasons:

-- The Kubenetes Role and Role Binding are not set correctly.
+- The Kubernetes Role and Role Binding are not set correctly.
   - Check out the `components/llm_service/kustomize/base` folder, you will see role.yaml and role_binding.yaml.
 Make sure they exist.
   - Check the `kustomization.yaml` file and make sure the role.yaml and role_binding.yaml are in `resources` list.
 Orders don't matter.
   - Check out `role_binding.yaml` and ensure the Service Account name is exact `gke-sa`.
 This is defined in the `/terraform/stages/2-gke/main.tf`

 #### Batch job created but failed.

-If a batch job is created succesfully, but there's an error about creating a pod, run the following to triage kubernetes resources:
+If a batch job is created successfully, but there's an error about creating a pod, run the following to triage kubernetes resources:

 ```
 $ kubectl get jobs